-On July 1, 2016 and July 10, 2016, respectively, the Company entered into Common Stock Purchase Agreements (collectively, the "Common Stock Purchases Agreements"), with certain purchasers (the "Common Stock Purchasers").
+On July 1, 2016 and July 10, 2016, respectively, the Company entered into Common Stock Purchase Agreements (collectively, the "Common Stock Purchase Agreements"), with certain purchasers (the "Common Stock Purchasers").
 The Common Stock Purchasers include certain of our existing shareholders, who held approximately 70% of our outstanding equity prior to entry into the Common Stock Purchase Agreements and prior to giving effect to the delivery of all of the shares of common stock issued in connection with the Second Lien Loan Agreement, as well as our Chairman and Chief Executive Officer.
-The Common Stock Purchase Agreements provide for the issuance and sale by the Company to the Common Stock Purchasers of an aggregate amount of \$88 million of common stock, at an initial price per share of \$0.15, which amount per share was increased to \$3 per share based on the reverse stock split ratio of 1-for-20 (as described below) (the "Reverse Stock Split Ratio").
-The reverse stock split did not affect the aggregate purchase price paid by each of the Common Stock Purchasers and the gross proceeds to the Company.
-The proceeds are expected to contribute to the Company's financial capacity and flexibility and to be used for acquisition of dry bulk vessels and general corporate purposes.
+The Common Stock Purchase Agreements provided for the issuance and sale by the Company to the Common Stock Purchasers of an aggregate amount of \$88 million of common stock, at an initial price per share of \$0.15, which amount per share was increased to \$3.00 per share based on the reverse stock split ratio of 1-for-20 that became effective as of the opening of trading on August 5, 2016, see Note 1.